Ditodush/Project2/README.md

 ```

-Reference FASTA was loaded (that was used for the mapping) and the sorted BAM file (with the mapped reads) into IGV to look at the results.
+Reference FASTA, previously used for the mapping, was loaded and the sorted BAM file (with the mapped reads) into IGV to look at the results.

-- First, load the nCoV-2019.reference.fasta reference FASTA via “Genomes” > “Load Genome from File”
+- First, load the reference.fasta reference FASTA via “Genomes” > “Load Genome from File”
 - Second, load the sorted BAM file via “File” > “Load from File”

 ## Primer clipping
-## Need to add text !!!
+ Removing primer sequences from our amplicon reads is very important.
+Primer sequences which is used to amplify parts of the SARS-CoV-2 genome,  are not actually part of our sequenced SARS-CoV-2 sample.
+This might be a reasont to miss  important mutations located in the primer binding region.
+We will use BAMclipper to remove primer sequences from our amplicon reads.
 #### Illumina

 ```
 # First, we download the primer BED scheme for Cleanplex scheme that was used
-# Change to another BED file if needed!
+# If needed we have to change to another BED file!
-wget --no-check-certificate https://

 # It's important that the FASTA header of the reference genome
 # and the IDs in the BED file match, let's check:
-head nCoV-2019.reference.fasta
+head reference.fasta
 head cleanplex.amplicons.bedpe

-# we can see: they dont match!
+# It may be that they dont match!
 # In the reference FASTA: 'MN908947.3'
 # In the BED file: 'NC_045512.2'
 # So we need to replace the ID in the BED file, e.g. via
 sed 's/NC_045512.2/MN908947.3/g' cleanplex.amplicons.bedpe > cleanplex-corrected.amplicons.bedpe

 # check again
-head nCoV-2019.reference.fasta
+head reference.fasta
 head cleanplex-corrected.amplicons.bedpe

 bamclipper.sh -b minimap2-illumina.sorted.bam -p cleanplex-corrected.amplicons.bedpe -n 4